joshbegley/nyt-latest/previous.md

 `The NFL will take its time on a decision because the behavior does not involve a play on the field or a potential suspension.`\
 https://nytimes.com/athletic/5893058/2024/11/02/nfl-nick-bosa-fine-decision-political-statement/

-**Ohio State slams door shut on Penn State's big-game dreams yet again: Takeaways**\
+**Ohio State earns marquee win, adds to Penn State's big-game misery again: Takeaways**\
 `No. 4 Ohio State used a fourth-quarter goal-line stand to hand No. 3 Penn State its first loss, 20-13, in front of a record crowd.`\
 https://nytimes.com/athletic/5892930/2024/11/02/ohio-state-penn-state-score-recap/